GrunclePug/gol/README.md

-# GoL Ncurses TUI
+# GoL Ncurses TUI (Cellular Automata)

-A classic implementation of Conway's Game of Life (GoL) as a Terminal User Interface (TUI), written in C and utilizing the ncurses library.
+A high-performance, self-managing **Terminal User Interface (TUI)** for running **C/A (Cellular Automata)** simulations, written in C and utilizing the ncurses library.

 ---

 ## Overview

+This Cellular Automata Ncurses TUI has evolved beyond a simple Game of Life (GoL) implementation.
+The 0.2.0 release introduces a **dynamic, cyclic rule system** that allows the simulation to manage its own cell density.

+The core concept is a continuous cycle between two configurable rule sets: **Growth** and **Decay**.

+* It starts with a low-density, randomly scattered world.
+* The **Growth** rule set is applied until the cell density reaches a configurable **Maximum Threshold**.
+* It then automatically switches to the **Decay** rule set.
+* The **Decay** rule set is applied until the cell density drops to a configurable **Minimum Threshold**.
+* The cycle repeats, ensuring the world remains dynamic and prevents complete stagnation or complete overgrowth.

-GoL Ncurses TUI is a simple, high-performance simulation designed to run directly in your terminal.
-It leverages the **ncurses library** to provide a dynamic, responsive grid and a status bar, showcasing efficient memory management and classic C programming structure.
-The simulation features toroidal (wrapping) boundaries and various seeding patterns.
+This leverages the **ncurses library** for a responsive grid and status bar, showcasing efficient memory management and classic C programming structure.
+The simulation features toroidal (wrapping) boundaries.

 ---